 We've put together a list of a few things to consider when researching a new VPN.
 We've considered all of these when crafting the list above, and continue to think about them as we look at new options.
 Here are some things to think of when looking at options not included in our best free VPN list.

 - What is the business model?
 You'd be surprised at how much money it costs to maintain servers around the world, employ developers and customer support staff, and other general expenses.
 The money has to come from somewhere, and if you are using a free service, where is it coming from?
-Some of the companies offer very limited free plans in an attempt to convert the people to its paid offerings, while other companies will include ads in the apps or sell off user data to recover some of the profits.
+Some of the companies offer very limited free plans in an attempt to convert the people to their paid offerings, while other companies will include ads in the apps or sell off user data to turn a profit.
 You don't want your data sold, so be sure to check into this before just signing up for a service.

 - What sacrifice do you make by using the free plan?
 As mentioned above, on most of the plans there are large sacrifices when you opt to go with the free option.
-Some have insanely low data allotments available each month to free users while others will deprioritize the speeds of non-paying customers during peak times.
-For some, these sacrifices are well worth it, and for others it's a breaking point.
+Some have insanely low data allotments available each month to free users while others will deprioritize the speeds for non-paying customers during peak times.
+For some, these sacrifices are well worth it, and for others, it's a deal-breaker.